Yahaya-Salisu/babs-audits-skills/references/instruction-07-triage.md

 ### INPUTS REQUIRED BEFORE STARTING:
 - Project repository / local codebase
-- Project documentation, if available
+- Project documentation, including any bundled audit reports, README/CHANGELOG content, and known-issues or disclosure pages, if available — check the repository and the program page for these directly rather than assuming none exist
 - Link of platform's global rules
 - Program link for scope and specific rules
 - All findings in markdown file